 We traveled to Ixtapa/Zihuatanejo, Mexico in March for a beautiful Spring wedding.
 It was supposed to be a 5-day trip but we stayed an extra 2 days since we were having such a good time.
 If you’re looking for what to do in Ixtapa and Zihuatanejo, Mexico, you don’t want to skip this post.

 I loved it all from the local culture, wonderful accommodations and delicious food.
 This blog post contains our 7-day itinerary to help you plan your trip.

 I had never been to Mexico before this trip.
-I was very excited to explore a new area with my boyfriend and his family.
-Of course I worried a little bit about the safety level in this lesser known area.
-However, I was determined to show up with an unbiased opinion and see what this place had to offer.
+I was excited to explore a new area with my boyfriend and his family.
+Of course I worried a bit about the safety level in this lesser known area.
+However, I went in with an unbiased opinion and to see what this place had to offer.

-Our trip started in Ixtapa at a beautiful hotel called Las Brisas where all the wedding guests spent the first 3 nights here.
+Our trip started in Ixtapa at a Las Brisas Hotel.
+All the wedding guests spent the first 3 nights here.
 The property was large enough to make us feel like we had our own space but still occasionally run into each other.
-We spent these days relaxing by the pool, boogie-boarding in the ocean and filling up on all the guacamole & margarita’s our hearts desired.
+We spent these days relaxing by the pool, boogie-boarding in the ocean and filling up on all the guacamole & margarita’s we could stomach.